-From cancelled superyacht shows to postponed fashion launches, events around the world are closing their doors to help slow the spread of COVID-19.
+From cancelled superyacht shows to postponed fashion launches, events around the world are closing their doors to stop the spread of COVID-19.
 Donating billions and hoping to aid medics battle coronavirus, some of the biggest luxury brands have now also stepped in too.

-One fashion giant joining the fight is luxury conglomerate LVMH, which was one of the first fashion companies to join the fight against coronavirus.
+These donations follow in the footsteps of luxury conglomerate LVMH, which was one of the first fashion companies to join the fight against coronavirus.
 The company, which owns brands including Louis Vuitton, Loro Piana and Christian Dior, announced that it would help produce hand sanitiser to combat the current shortage.
 In an official statement, LVMH clarified that it will “use the production lines of its perfume and cosmetic brands [...] to produce large quantities of hydroalcoholic gels”, adding that “these gels will be delivered free of charge to the health authorities.”

 Kering, which owns brands including Balenciaga, Alexander McQueen, Gucci and Ulysse Nardin, has made a €2 million donation to health-care institutions in the areas of Lombardy, Veneto and Tuscany.
 The group also donated CNY5 million to the Red Cross Foundation in Hubei, China, where the outbreak first began.

 Wealthy individuals from the superyacht world have also been offering aid.
-Superyacht owners Leading the coronavirus relief effort include Chelsea Football Club owner Roman Abramovich, whose yacht fleet includes 162 metre Eclipse, has offered NHS staff in London free accommodation at his Millennium Hotel at Stamford Bridge to help shorten their commutes.
+Superyacht owners Leading the coronavirus relief effort include Chelsea Football Club owner Roman Abramovich, who has offered NHS staff in London free accommodation at his Millennium Hotel at Stamford Bridge to help shorten their commutes.
 He is joined by the likes of US scientist and superyacht owner Jonathan Rothberg, who is developing an at-home COVID-19 test kit.

 Such substantial contributions from around the world are important, but every individual can also be doing their part to prevent the spread.
 For more information, head to who.int